 Before trying to organize the work of a development team effectively, it is important to determine a coherent scope of work.
 We have achieved this through the implementation of a quality product process.

 This assumes that we have succeeded in determining precisely the next functional priorities:

-The team must also share the scrum philosophy and a first person must have a positive experience of its application.
-This is the case with us, one of our lead developers practiced it ardently.
+The team must also share the scrum philosophy and someone must have a positive experience of its application.
+This is the case with us as one of our lead developers practiced it ardently.

 We were also able to realize our early mistakes when reading Scrum in Action by Guillaume Bodet.
 The book describes a rocker that we have experienced, from working in a V-cycle to applying scrum.
 A contract with a large group had given rise to the drafting of voluminous specifications.
 The need was not clear to anyone, changed frequently and the demands of our partner and our desire to comply with them led us to sacrifice quality: we had fallen into a vicious circle where urgency pushed us to botch and put in production every 3 months to realize many regressions and a mismatch with user needs.

 Scrum is a communication tool.
 Scrum enables teams to synchronize effectively, work on things that matter, and reap the benefits quickly.
 To be anti-scrum is not to want to communicate effectively.